moj-analytical-services/splink/docs/dev_guides/dev_guides_index.md

 We encourage contributions from all users.
 Whether it be adding a feature, fixing a bug or fixing typos in our documentation we are extremely appreciative of the input of external contributors.
 Splink would not be as good without it!

+## Contributors Guide

+Thank you for your interest in contributing to Splink!
+Take a look at our [Contributors Guide](/CONTRIBUTING.md).

 ## Developer Guides

-The set of guides in this section are intended for users who are making changes to Splink.
+The set of guides in this section are intended for users who want to learn more about how the codebase is structured or are making changes to Splink.

+### How Splink works

+Splink is quite a large, complex codebase.
+The guides in this section lay out some of the key structures and key areas within the Splink codebase.
+These include:

+* [Understanding and Debugging Splink](./debug_modes.md) - demonstrates several ways of understanding how Splink code is running under the hood.
+This includes Splink's debug mode and logging.
+* [Transpilation using sqlglot](./transpilation.md) - demonstrates how Splink translates SQL in order to be compatible with multiple SQL engines using the sqlglot package.
+* [Performance and caching](./caching.md) - demonstrates how pipelining and caching is used to make Splink run more efficiently.
+* [Comparison and Comparison Level Libraries](./comparisons/new_library_comparisons_and_levels.md) - demonstrates how `Comparison` Library and `ComparisonLevel` Library functions are structured within Splink, including how to add new functions and edit existing functions.
+* [User-Defined Functions](./udfs.md) - demonstrates how User Defined Functions (UDFs) are used to provide functionality within Splink that is not native to a given SQL backend.

 ### Making Changes to Splink